mhance/usatlas_computing_resources/_episodes/01-tier3.md

 - Tier-0: CERN-hosted resources that perform first-pass processing of detector data.
 Used for calibrations and initial event reconstruction.
 Users do not run jobs here.
 - Tier-1: Several Tier-1's located throughout the world; in the US, we have a Tier-1 at Brookhaven National Lab.
 Large facilities used for grid computing.
 Used for both production jobs and user jobs.
 No interactive access for users.
 - Tier-2: Many Tier-2's located throughout the world, several in the US.
 From the user point of view, these are indistinguishable from Tier-1's.
 - Tier-3: Equivalent of institutional clusters.
-Usually there is no grid access, and users need to be granted permission to access them.
+Users need to be granted permission to access them.
 They provide interactive access in addition to local batch clusters and storage.
 (Similar to `lxplus` at CERN.)

 Our focus will be on the Tier-3's, which are most effectively used for processing flat ntuples: